adoboligh1/DeezloaderAn0n_bot/README.md

 	group = https://t.me/DeezloaderRMX_group

 	[download_mode]
-	server_mode = False #could be set as True of False -> while True the audio will not be send and kept stored on the server
+	server_mode = True #could be set as True of False -> while True the audio will not be send and kept stored on the server
 	#False operation like normal